MrMicrowaveOven/AlgorithmsCurriculum/README.md

 ## W12D2
+SF:
+* Continue pairboarding, applying, and adding to Job Search Roadmap.
+* Prepare your final project presentation for Graduation Day (Thurs night)
+  * NY: Practice it with your pairboarding partner
+  * SF: Attend the project presetation workshop
+* Ruby review: read this [Ruby interview walkthrough][ruby-interview-walkthrough]
+* What happens when you [navigate to a URL?][navigate-to-a-url]
+* Memorize your answer to that interview question with [these bullets][browser-navigation].

+NY:
 * Continue pairboarding, applying, and adding to Job Search Roadmap.
 * Prepare your final project presentation for Graduation Day (Thurs night)
   * NY: Practice it with your pairboarding partner